Forecasting for monetary policy: A formal evaluation of the Bank of England's inflation forecasts

-As visible in Figure~\ref{fig_e}, mid-long horizon forecast errors are characterised by autocorrelation.
-Table~\ref{tab_e} shows that the first-order autocorrelations for horizons beyond two quarters ahead are substantial, but they decline quickly, as indicated by the autocorrelations of order four.
-This weak autocorrelation of all forecast errors ensures that the \citeasnoun{diebold1995comparing} does not suffer of low power in this application, see \citeasnoun{coroneo2024dependence}.
-However, to avoid the small sample size bias of the \citeasnoun{diebold1995comparing} test, I use critical values derived under fixed-$b$ asymptotics as proposed in \citeasnoun{coroneo2020comparing}.
+As indicated by Figure~\ref{fig_e}, the mid- to long-horizon forecast errors exhibit some degree of autocorrelation.
+Because strong autocorrelation can lead to size distortion or low power in the \citeasnoun{diebold1995comparing} test \cite{coroneo2024dependence}, I further investigate this issue by reporting the autocorrelation coefficients in Table~\ref{tab_e}.
+These results show that although the first-order autocorrelation is substantial, it decays quickly, as evidenced by the fourth-order autocorrelation, implying that the forecast errors are only weakly dependent.
+Thus, in this application, the \citeasnoun{diebold1995comparing} test should not be adversely affected by the issues identified in \citeasnoun{coroneo2024dependence}.
+Nonetheless, to avoid the small sample size bias of the \citeasnoun{diebold1995comparing} test, I use critical values derived under fixed-$b$ asymptotics as proposed in \citeasnoun{coroneo2020comparing}.
 With this alternative asymptotics, the test of equal predictive accuracy has a nonstandard limit distribution that depends on the bandwidth to sample size ratio and on the kernel used to estimate the long-run variance, see \citeasnoun{kiefer2005new} for critical values.

 Given the differences highlighted in the previous discussion, I perform the forecast evaluation on both the full sample (from 2014.Q1 to 2023.Q4) and also separately on two equally sized sub-samples.
 This means that for each evaluation sub-sample, inference is based on just 20 observations, exacerbating the small sample size bias of standard asymptotics and making fixed-smoothing crucial to obtain correctly sized tests \cite{coroneo2023testing}.
 In particular, I estimate the long-run variance of the loss differential using the Bartlett kernel with bandwidth $\lfloor T^{1/2}\rfloor$, which is equal to 6 for the full sample and 4 for the two sub-samples.
 The 10\% and the 5\% critical values using fixed-$b$ asymptotics are then $\pm 2.09$ and $\pm 2.57$, instead of $\pm 1.65$ and $\pm 1.96$ under standard asymptotics.